EddieCarrillo/WebServerPythonUDP/README.md

 # WebServerPythonTCP
 Client + Server Code

+I completely misnamed this repo.
+It should be TCP not UDP.

 In this assignment, you will develop a simple Web server in Python that is capable of processing only one request.
 Specifically, your web server will...
 1.)
 Create a connection socket when contacted by a client. (browser)